B.A., Doane University

-Environmental Science, Environmental Geology, Environmental Science Research I, II, and III, Environmental Education, Introduction to Geographic Information Systems, Animal Behavior, undergraduate and graduate science teaching methods.
+Environmental Science, Environmental Geology, Environmental Science Research I, II, and III, Introduction to Geographic Information Systems, Marine Science, Environmental Policy and Sustainability, and Earth, Climate, and Energy.

-In the area of water quality, investigations are being conducted to test nitrate levels in drinking well water in the Crete and Wilber area.
-This project is being conducted in cooperation with the Lower Big Blue River Natural Resources District.
+In the area of water quality, investigations are being conducted to test nitrate levels in residential well water.
 High nitrate levels are of concern because of problems associated with the absorption of oxygen by the blood in infants, birth defects, and may also be a cancer risk.
-In addition, investigations include changes in physical and chemical characteristics, such as dissolved oxygen and phosphate levels at Olive Creek Lake with the use of our sampling boat.
+In addition, investigations include changes in physical and chemical characteristics of area surface waters.

 Regarding cichlid fish, work primarily revolves around the readily available convict cichlids.
 These are common aquarium fish and display many aggressive, territorial, and reproductive behaviors.
-Using timing software, investigations include the effects of temperature and caffeine on aggression and territoriality during the rearing of young.
-A future project involves the use of a night vision monocular, to test the hypothesis that light intensity affects aggressive behavior.
+Behavioral studies of marine and freshwater invertebrates is also taking place.

 Learn more about opportunities at the Environmental and Earth Sciences Department website.